28 Things Not to Miss in San Francisco | San Francisco Travel

 A visit to San Francisco would not be complete without a cultural experience.
 The city is home to internationally recognized symphony, opera and ballet companies.
 Many playwrights introduce their works in San Francisco, and avant-garde theatre and dance companies dot the city.

-The San Francisco Museum of Modern Art, the Asian Art Museum, the de Young Museum, the Legion of Honor, the Contemporary Jewish Museum and other institutions and galleries are devoted to the finest classical and contemporary arts.
+The San Francisco Museum of Modern Art, the Asian Art Museum, the de Young Museum, the Legion of Honor and other institutions and galleries are devoted to the finest classical and contemporary arts.

 San Francisco is also home to the California Academy of Sciences, the only place on the planet with an aquarium, a planetarium, a natural history museum, and a four-story rainforest all under one roof.